ocaml/opam/README.md

 make
 ```

-This will download the necessary archives if they are not already
+This will fetch the necessary archives if they are not already
 downloaded and then build OPAM.
-If you just want to download the
+If you just want to get the
-necessary dependencies without compiling the project, run `make
+necessary dependencies without compiling the project, run
-clone`.
+`make clone`.

 ### Using opam